framework-one/framework-one.github.io/source/documentation/index.markdown

 You can see how the layouts nest (and hopefully your artistic skills with CSS and HTML can produce something that looks a lot nicer than this example!).

-The `hellolayout` example in the `examples` folder corrsponds to what you should have at this point.
+The `4hellolayout` example in the `examples` folder corrsponds to what you should have at this point.

 ### Adding a Service to Your Application